jsilll/codfish/README.md

 Chess-Engine is a strong chess engine written in C++.

 Currently, Chess-Engine doesn't support opening books, endgame tables, multi-threading or any kind of neural network evaluation.
-Some of these features will certainly be implemented in future versions.
+Some of these features will certainly be implemented in future releases.

 The main goal of this project is to provide a simple introduction to newcomers to the chess programming world.
 The code is meant to be efficient and fast but also clean, maintainable and, above all, understandable.